apache/incubator-s2graph/README.md

   While doing so, we have also prepared ourselves for our timeline query!

-  The following two-step query will return ULRs for Elmo's timeline, which are posts of Elmo's friends:
+  The following two-step query will return URLs for Elmo's timeline, which are posts of Elmo's friends:

   ```
   curl -XPOST localhost:9000/graphs/getEdges -H 'Content-Type: Application/json' -d '